LottePitcher/opinionated-package-starter/.github/README.md

 ### What key decisions have been made?

 - License: MIT
-- Umbraco version: v15.2.2 (the latest at time of release)
+- Umbraco version: v16.0.0 (the current major at the time of release)
 - nuget package Id: `Umbraco.Community.YourPackageName`

 #### Why MIT license?

 Because Umbraco CMS is released with an MIT license, and I've assumed you're releasing this as an open source package too.

-#### Why are you targeting the latest version of Umbraco 15?
+#### Why are you targeting the latest version of Umbraco 16?

 If sites are on a Standard Term Support (STS) version of Umbraco, i.e. version 14+, then I believe they should be kept up to date with the latest STS version, so your package doesn't need to support earlier versions.
 When Umbraco 17 is released (scheduled for November 2025), this template will be updated to use that Long Term Support release.
 Refer to [issue 10](https://github.com/LottePitcher/opinionated-package-starter/issues/10) for discussions about what versions to support.